rianying/DAXHomework/readme.md

-# Math Score Prediction Model
+# PT.DAX Indonesia Candidate Assesment (Math Score Prediction Model)

 ## Introduction
-This project aims to develop a model to predict students' Math scores based on their scores in Physics, Science, and Statistics using a dataset of 466 entries.
+This project aims to develop a model to predict students Math scores based on their scores in Physics, Science, and Statistics using a dataset of 466 entries.

-## Exploratory Data Analysis (EDA) and Key Findings
+## Exploratory Data Analysis (EDA) and Findings

 ### Step 1: Analyze and Visualize Sample Data